wolph/distraction-blocker/README.md

 # Focus Lock

 Focus Lock is a Chrome extension for focus sessions that blocks distracting sites without redirecting them.
-It stops fresh blocked navigations before page content renders, overlays and mutes already-open blocked tabs without reloading them, handles single-page app URL changes, earns a capped budget for pauses or one-site unlocks behind a deliberation gate, and restores scheduled sessions and local session state after the Manifest V3 worker wakes again.
+It checks top-level navigations and replaces blocked pages with the Focus Lock blocking surface, overlays and mutes already-open blocked tabs without reloading them, handles single-page app URL changes, earns a capped budget for pauses or one-site unlocks behind a deliberation gate, and restores scheduled sessions and local session state after the Manifest V3 worker wakes again.

 ## Research foundation